freshcakewtf/CouchFort/README.md

+![Banner](gifsMemesMore/Couch-fort.gif)

 # Couch Fort: A repo for Upper Valley Nerds

-![Banner](gifsMemesMore/Couch-fort.gif)

-## Priority One.
-All other priorities rescinded. - Ash
+## No Trolls allowed

 🍿🕹️💾 Welcome to Couch Fort! 💾🕹️🍿

-Couch Fort is a repo for Nerds here in the Upper Valley that have a love for craptastic B-Rate Movies of any genre, all things computers, digital art, physical/digital security, games, puzzles, and more!
+Couch Fort is a repo for Nerds in the Upper Valley NH/VT that have a love for craptastic B-Rate Movies of any genre, all things computers, digital art, physical/digital security, games, puzzles, and more!

+We Like to solve problems and share laughs!

 ## 📜 What’s in the Repo?